The Feature-Value Gap: Why can’t we talk about technology any more?

 Concepts such as cognitive load an user experience friction are very useful to capture a wider range of actual perceived value of a device.

-I published this text several months ago, yet I have the feeling that it still has validity today, especially after the considerable amount of heated discussion our research on Smartphone OS User Experience has created.
+I published this text several years ago, yet I have the feeling that it still has validity today, especially after the considerable amount of heated discussion our research on Smartphone OS User Experience had created when it was initially released.
 In fact, it is precisely the amount of misunderstanding about our research that shows me just how necessary it has become to extend our way of talking about technology.